tomordonez/tomordonez.github.io/_posts/2020-05-25-static-website-jekyll-github-pages.md

 Use the `redirect_from:` to redirect bad URLs from Google search results.
 Or use the same approach for blog posts.
 You can also try to fix them in your Google Search Console.

+## Add a Favicon

+Based on your theme, it should allow you to add a Favicon on the `_config.yml`.
+Otherwise you would need to add it directly to the `head.html`.

+For the `minima` theme, the docs say that you can add an `_includes/custom-head.html` to your root folder and add your code for the favicon files.
+However, this didn't work for me as shown on [2.5.1 can't include custom-head.html](https://github.com/jekyll/minima/issues/472).

+I added the favicon code directly to `head.html`.

 ## Setup Github

 Go to Github: